AdrKacz/IA-Negotiation/README.md

 One of the major problems to overcome is that there is no static environment.

-Indeed, in a classic setup, there is one *agent*, that acts in an *environment*, and the *environment* stays the same and reacts to *agent's* actions.
+Indeed, in a classic setup, there is one *agent*, that acts in an *environment*, the *environment* stays the same and reacts to *agent's* actions.

 However, here, the environment, of *one agent* is *another agent*.
 However, we don't know the optimal behaviour of *another agent* until it's trained.